Magnis (Carvoran): Roman fort

 The site was occupied by several earlier timber-built camps as revealed by aerial photography, and a large enclosure of just under 8 acres (c.
 3.2ha) below the later walls.
 The earliest dateable evidence is from the end of Domitian's reign (1st century).

 Magnis was built on the Stanegate frontier in about 80 AD to guard the junction of the Maiden Way Roman road (running north to south) with the Stanegate (running west to east).
 As such the fort predates Hadrian's Wall.

 The Maiden Way ran south from Magnis to Bravoniacum (Kirkby Thore near Penrith).
 An intermediate fort halfway between the two on the Maiden Way was Whitley Castle or Epiacum, just north of Alston, Cumbria.

 Five hundred Hamian archers, known as Cohors Prima Hamiorum Sagittaria, the only regiment of archers known in Britain, were stationed at Magnis starting from 120 AD.

 Hadrian's Wall was built from 122 only a few hundred yards north of the fort, and its Vallum ditch was dug to the north of the fort, separating it from the Wall and the frontier zone.
 The vallum was also diverted much further north of the fort than needed with no apparent reason.
 The fort was rebuilt in stone in 136-7 when the Antonine Wall was built in what is now Scotland.
 Further rebuilding was done at the end of the reign of Antoninus Pius (c.
-161) and after the withdrawal from the Antonine wall, the same garrison that had occupied it in Hadrianic times fort returned.
+161) and after the withdrawal from the Antonine wall, the same garrison that had occupied it in Hadrianic fort returned.